 Total Knee Replacement has proven to be one of medicines most successful surgeries allowing people to return to an active life without pain.
 It is well proven that quality of life improves and productivity improves with total knee replacement and is one of the reasons workplace productivity continues to improve in this country.
 Total Knee Replacement is actually a resurfacing of the end of the knee bones (the femur and tibia).
 The collateral ligaments (MCL and LCL), and in some cases the Posterior Cruciate (PCL), and even Anterior Cruciate (ACL) ligaments are preserved.
 The knee is not “chopped out” and replaced - it is resurfaced.
 This creates a smoothly functioning joint free of pain.
 Many patients state “ I wish I had done this sooner.” (picture of model with cap and ligaments ( arrows to ligaments)

-We are currently working on a knee replacement that preserves all the ligaments of the knee and truly is a resurfacing of the knee.
+We are currently working on and performing knee replacement that preserves all the ligaments of the knee and truly is a resurfacing of the knee.
+Its is known as a bicruciate retaining knee or anterior cruciate preserving knee.
 It is in its infancy and may not provide the long-term results that traditional replacement has seen.
 However, we are optimistic and remain involved in its development.

 Minimally Invasive Knee Replacement